 December 20, 2021

 The logistics branches of biopharma companies experience a major paradigm shift.
-The supply chains for conventional small molecule drug products and biologics involve the acquisition of raw materials, the manufacturing process of pharmaceutical goods, transporting them to pharmacies and provider inventories and finally distribution to the patient with subsequent reimbursement to a third-party payer.
+The supply chains for conventional small molecule drug products and biologics involve the acquisition of raw materials, the manufacturing process of pharmaceutical substances, transporting them to pharmacies or respective warehouses and finally distribution to the patient.

 With the introduction of cell and gene therapy products (CGT) like CAR T-cells therapies and allogeneic therapies to the healthcare market, this linear logistic concept for therapeutics was shattered in several aspects: